matternstsr/holbertonschool-simple_shell/README.md

 4. To exit the shell, use the `exit` command.

 ## Credits
-Shellshocked is developed and maintained by Cool Developers: matternstsr <matternstsr@gmail.com>
+Shellshocked is developed and maintained by Cool Developers.
+1. matternstsr <matternstsr@gmail.com>
-TravisAdamson <tndadamson@gmail.com>
+2. TravisAdamson <tndadamson@gmail.com>

 ## License
 Shellshocked is licensed under the Cool MIT License (https://opensource.org/licenses/MIT).